-This report constitutes a new step for BEREC activities supporting the implementation of ICTrelated part of EU Green Deal, especially regarding the environmental transparency within the electronic communications industry, and more largely in the digital sector.
-BEREC will continue to engage of the EU institutions, international organisations, and standardisation bodies, to support with its expertise their projects and initiatives aimed at fostering the level of digital the ICT sector's environmental transparency.
-BEREC will also continue nurturing regular exchanges and dialogues with stakeholders, including industry players, academia, and civil society organisations.
+This Report constitutes a new step for BEREC activities supporting the implementation of ICT-related part of EU Green Deal, especially regarding the environmental transparency within the electronic communications industry, and more broadly in the digital sector.
+BEREC will continue to engage with EU institutions, international organisations, and standardisation bodies, to support with its expertise their projects and initiatives aimed at fostering the level of digital the ICT sector's environmental transparency.
+BEREC will also continue nurturing regular exchanges and dialogue with stakeholders, including industry players, academia, and civil society organisations.

-In particular, in 2023 and 2024, BEREC is investigating the role of environmental data on digital goods and services for the empowerment of end users.
-This work will include workshops with environmental and consumer associations and develop first conclusions on sustainable practices for users, in order to communicate ways to mitigate the environmental footprint of digital technologies.
+In particular, in 2023 and 2024, BEREC is investigating the role of environmental information and data on digital goods and services for the empowerment of end users.
+This work will include workshops with environmental and consumer associations with the aim of developing initial conclusions on sustainable practices for users, in order to highlight ways to mitigate the environmental footprint of digital technologies.

 BEREC also notes the strong interest of the industry regarding the positive indirect effects of digital technologies on other sectors, as well as the stakeholders' call to keep track of rebound effects in other industries related to ICT.
-Hence, BEREC is following the related work of other Standards Development Organizations (e.g., ITU) and competent authorities on that matter, especially by the European Commission including through the EGDC.
+Hence, BEREC is following the related work of other Standards Development Organisations (e.g., ITU) and competent authorities on that matter, especially by the European Commission including through the EGDC.